 If you’re experiencing dead or rough spots in your steering, your problem is either in the linkage of your steering column or in your steering rack or gear.
 Your steering wheel is connected to the hydraulic portion of your system using a series of shafts and universal joints.
 It is possible that your steering shaft is binding on something, or has become tangled in wiring.
 It is also possible that the joints in your steering column have come loose or require lubrication.
 You can usually check for this by locating your steering shaft in your engine bay and visually inspecting the shaft and joints.
 It will start at the firewall behind your steering wheel and travel down to the steering rack or gear at the bottom of your engine bay.
 These rough spots could also be caused by a clog or blockage in your steering gear.
 Unfortunately, it is almost impossible to inspect for this problem so the best course of action is to get a power steering system flush and see if the situation improves.

 Most often power steering system problems are evident in a power steering pump whine.
-Once you’ve heard a power steering pump whine, they can be easy to pinpoint in the future.
+Once you’ve heard a power steering noise, they can be easy to pinpoint in the future.
 Try doing a quick internet search for “power steering pump whine” followed by your car make and model to see if you can find an example of the sound.

 Power steering pumps make this signature whine due to the rotary vane style of the pump.
 A power steering pump may whine for 3 different reasons: